TheLortex/ReactiveRS/README.md

 `cargo run --bin trafficsim --features trafficsim`.
 (`release` parameter can be added).

-A documentation has also generated in `doc/` folder.
+A documentation has also been generated in `doc/` folder.
 (This has be done by changing the binary to become a part of the library).